AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

    ![](assets/change-locale.png)

 1. Enter your contact information, choose the credit card type, and provide the details of the credit card.
-After you’ve entered the required details, click **Complete Order**.
+After you've entered the required details, click **Complete Order**.
-1. After you’ve placed the order, to see the recently ordered packages, click the **Order History** tab on the **Billing** page.
+1. After you've placed the order, to see the recently ordered packages, click the **Order History** tab on the **Billing** page.

    ![](assets/order-history.png)